wyhwong/archeo/README.md

 Archeo is a Python package designed to infer the natal kick, ancestral masses, and spins of black holes in the Pair-instability Supernova (PISN) gap, with a particular focus on hierarchical black hole formation.

-Our method (described in [Methodology](#methodology)) applies to any binary black hole event detected via gravitational waves, enabling researchers to:
+Our method applies to any binary black hole event detected via gravitational waves, enabling researchers to:
 - Infer the parental (ancestral) black holes of observed binaries.
 - Estimate the birth recoil velocities to determine if a black hole remains in its host environment or is ejected.
 - Evaluate hierarchical merger scenarios to assess whether a black hole could be a product of previous mergers.

+See more details at [https://wyhwong.github.io/archeo/methodology/](https://wyhwong.github.io/archeo/methodology/).

 ---